Architectures in parametric component-based systems: Qualitative and quantitative modelling: Related work

-In \cite{Be:Pa, Fo:Th} the authors considered broadcast communication and cliques topology for networks of many identical probabilistic timed processes, where the number of processes was a parameter.
+In \cite{Be:Pa, Fo:Th} the authors considered broadcast communication and clique's topology for networks of many identical probabilistic timed processes, where the number of processes was a parameter.
 Then, they investigated the decidability results of several qualitative parameterized verification problems for probabilistic timed protocols.
-In \cite{An:Pa} the authors extended broadcast protocols and parametric timed automata and introduced a model of parametric timed broadcast protocols with two different types of parameters, namely the number of identical processes and the timing features.
-The decidability of parametric decision problems were also studied for parametric timed broadcast protocols in \cite{An:Pa}.
-In contrast to our framework, the topologies of the protocols studied in the above works, are not formalized by means of weighted logics and do not consider recursion.
-Moreover, we investigate the modelling problem of more complicated parametric architectures than those considered in \cite{An:Pa,Be:Pa, Fo:Th}.
+In the subsequent work of \cite{An:Pa} the authors extended broadcast protocols and parametric timed automata and introduced a model of parametric timed broadcast protocols with two different types of parameters, namely the number of identical processes and the timing features.
+Parametric communication in \cite{An:Pa} was defined by clique's semantics where every message reached every process, and by reconfigurable semantics where the set of receivers was chosen non-deterministically.
+Then the decidability of reachability problems were studied for parametric timed broadcast protocols in \cite{An:Pa}.
+The main difference of our contribution and the work of \cite{An:Pa,Be:Pa, Fo:Th} is that we introduce a logic-based approach for the quantitative modelling of arbitrary parametric architectures.
+Also, the topologies of the protocols studied in the aforementioned work did not consider recursion.
+Moreover, we investigate the modelling problem of more complicated parametric architectures such as Publish/Subscribe or Request/Response.
+On the other hand, the authors of \cite{An:Pa,Be:Pa, Fo:Th} obtained several nice verification results for concrete parameterized protocols.
+Applying our framework for the study of parametric verification is left as a future work direction.

-Finally, in \cite{Le:Fa} the authors studied fair termination for parameterized probabilistic concurrent systems modelled by Markov decision processes, while the work of \cite{Ho:Pr} studied the equivalence problem for probabilistic parameterized systems using bisimulations.
-Although the works of \cite{Ho:Pr, Le:Fa} apply their verification results on parametric protocols with ring or linear topologies, they do not focus on the investigation of a formal modelling framework for quantitative parametric architectures.